 A number of security risks from misused or orphaned mobile VPN certificates to unauthorized access by terminated employees or contractors can be easily exploited.
 Plus, with several different IT teams managing different parts of the mobility stack, there may often be gaps in management and security that can be exploited.
 These gaps will hamper your ability to detect misuse—especially if you are not equipped to detect mobile certificate anomalies, including incorrectly issued certificates.
 Cybercriminals take advantage of mobile certificates and pose as trusted users, thereby infiltrating your network and stealing intellectual property.

-Remember that mobile certificates issued to users serve as trusted credentials for secure access to your critical networks, applications, and data.
+However, it’s still important to remember that mobile certificates issued to users serve as trusted credentials for secure access to your critical networks, applications, and data.
 So the biggest threat to your enterprise isn’t necessarily the mobile malware, but rather the unauthorized users who may access your information.
+Integrating your MDM with a cloud-based PKI can help you regain control of authenticating your mobile users to avoid mobile attacks.

-Here are 5 ways you can prevent unauthorized access of misused mobile certificates.
+Here are 5 ways your PKI helps prevent unauthorized access of misused mobile certificates.

 - Get visibility into your entire mobile and user certificate inventory

-With clear insight into your full mobile and user certificate inventory, you can identify duplicate, orphaned, and unneeded certificates.
+When your PKI and MDM are working in lockstep, you’ll have clear insight into your full mobile and user certificate inventory.
+With a cloud-based PKI, you will have access to up-to-the-second data that will help you identify duplicate, orphaned, and unneeded certificates.
 By mapping users to the certificates they are issued, you can identify certificates that are exposed to unauthorized user access.
 This will enable you to establish a baseline of known certificates and normal usage. - Automatically enforce policies for mobile certificate issuance

 Issuing certificates to mobile devices and mobile applications according to centralized IT security policies is paramount.
-By enforcing cryptographic policies that control attributes such as key length, validity period, and approved CAs and by applying workflow processes to mobile certificate issuance, you can reduce your organization’s attack surface. - Go beyond Mobile Device Management capabilities for certificates
+Integration with a centrally managed PKI will allow you to enforce cryptographic policies that control attributes such as key length, validity period, and approved CAs and by applying workflow processes to mobile certificate issuance, you can reduce your organization’s attack surface. - Go beyond Mobile Device Management capabilities for certificates

-Although Mobile Device Management (MDM) solutions can provide capabilities such as deploying applications, remotely wiping devices, or deploying certificates for mobile devices, protecting mobile certificates and keys extends beyond the scope of MDMs.
 MDMs alone cannot remove potentially orphaned or compromised mobile certificates.
 As organization adopt new mobile applications, they must have the ability to enforce IT security policies to establish norms and detect mobile certificate-based anomalies such as orphaned or duplicate certificates.
-They must also respond quickly by revoking a user’s certificates across multiple CAs.
+Integrating your MDM with a cloud-based PKI provides enhanced security for mobile device authentication to corporate resources such as the corporate WLAN.
+Digital certificates can additionally be used to secure mobile device communication channels, protecting them from data theft and data loss, man-in-the-middle and phishing attacks, and more.
 Furthermore, users do not always receive mobile certificates through MDMs.
 They may request certificates using other tools or even multiple CAs.
-Therefore you must implement a solution that is capable of enforcing certificate and key policies consistently across your entire environment. - Immediately revoke mobile certificates when authorized use is concluded
+Therefore you must implement a PKI solution that is capable of enforcing certificate and key policies consistently across your entire environment. - Immediately revoke mobile certificates when authorized use is concluded

 In the event that an employee is terminated, leaves the company without notice, or reassigns, you should immediately revoke all mobile and user certificates associated with that employee in order to prevent unauthorized access to your network.
 Also, keep in mind that wiping a mobile device using your MDM solution is not sufficient, because the employee could have made a copy of the certificate and key before leaving the company.
-Rapid revocation of all certificates, whether deployed through an MDM solution or some other means, is critical in these situations. - Ensure secure end-user self service
+A tight integration with a cloud-based PKI will help you rapidly revoke all certificates associated with a given, whether deployed through an MDM solution or some other means, is critical in these situations. - Ensure secure end-user self service

-If your organization enables users to request certificates using enrolment portals, you must provide a secure self-service portal that enables your end users to quickly request certificates for WiFi, VPN, email, browser, or other applications.
-You need a mechanism that governs user certificate issuance to ensure certificates comply with security policies, to eliminate guesswork on the part of inexperienced users, and to prevent errors.
+If your organization enables users to request certificates using enrolment portals, you must provide a secure self-service portal that enables your end users to quickly request certificates for WIFI, VPN, email, browser, or other applications.
+When integrated with your MDM, your PKI can help you govern user certificate issuance to ensure certificates comply with security policies, to eliminate guesswork on the part of inexperienced users, and to prevent errors.

 As mobile devices continue to become more prevalent, it is important for you to take a strategic approach to securing your organization’s mobile device certificates.
 Following these 5 steps will help you to avoid misuse of these certificates and protect your organization against trust-based attacks that use mobile devices as an attack vector.